 We can’t predict for certain what will happen in a SHTF Bug Out situation, but we can look at examples of past disasters to get an idea.

 In emergency situations such as natural disasters, warfare, terrorist attacks, or when mass rioting occurs, you end up with a lot of glass and rubble in the streets.
-You can count on some serious trauma injuries like deep cuts.
+As a result, trauma injuries are very common.
 Let’s hope that you don’t have to deal with a gunshot wound, but this is also a possibility.

 One scenario which particularly scares me is the idea of fire everywhere.
 Rioters often set fires in the street and citizens end up with severe burns.
 In disasters like earthquakes where gas mains break, fires can also be widespread.
 So, I want to make sure I am prepared to treat burn injuries.